YMMV tropes for the British Game Show.

 - Germans Love David Hasselhoff: The British version lasted waaaaaaaaay longer than the American version, following in the pattern of other British adaptations of American game shows, such as Blockbusters and Wipeout.
+A clip of the "Snake Charmer" incident did make the rounds on "Outrageous Game Show Moments"-type Clip Show specials in the U.S., though.

 - Hilarious in Hindsight: The original US version was replaced early in 1986 by Perfect Match, a knockoff of The Newlywed Game In 1995, original host Art James showed up as a (fictional) game show host in Mallrats, where he was the host of a blatant ripoff of The Dating Game.